m-ld/m-ld-web-starter/README.md

 ## running the app

 1. Install [Node.js](https://nodejs.org/)
-1. Clone this repository
+2. Clone this repository
-1. In the project root, install dependencies with `npm install`
+3. In the project root, install dependencies with `npm install`
-1. Build the project with `npm run build`
-1. Run the server with `node index.js`
+4. Run the server with `node index.js`
-1. In a browser, navigate to http://localhost:3000/
+5. In a browser, navigate to the indicated localhost URL

 ## walkthrough